Apple Macintosh IIci

 As for RAM, the IIci originally came with 1 MB or 4 MB, but with remarkable upgradability.
 At maximum, the IIci can use a whopping 128MB of RAM.
-Consider for a moment... it's common for a modern computer to come with 1 GB – 4 GB of RAM, but to be upgradeable to 128 GB would be unbelievable!
-This goes to show that some computer specs have reached practical limits... either that or it shows how manufacturers now limit upgradeability to increase disposability—I see both as true.
-In any case, depending on which machine I'm interested in using, I'll tend to install all of my eight RAM sticks into it, rather than keeping four in each machine, since they do have to be installed in groups of four.
+Consider for a moment: it is common for a modern computer to come with 1 to 4 GB of RAM, but to be upgradeable to 128 GB would be unbelievable!
+This goes to show that either some computer specs have reached practical limits, or that manufacturers now limit upgradeability to increase disposability—I think both are true.
+In any case, depending on which machine I was interested in using, I'd install all of my eight RAM sticks into it, rather than keeping four in each machine, since they do have to be installed in groups of four.

 Physically, the case is nearly identical to that of its predecessor, the IIcx.
 It is also very similar to that of the later Quadra 700, so much so that relplacing a IIci's motherboard with that of a Quadra 700 was an upgrade promoted by Apple.

 It is easy and common to dismiss older computer hardware as being incapable of useful function in today's world.
 Although such machines are not the most practical, if the machine is working properly, it virtually cannot be incapable of useful function, considering it was useful enough to be sold for plenty of money to begin with.
 On the last point, the IIci's original list price in 1989 was $6,269 USD (or $8,798, depending who you ask).
-This would explain the high upgradeability; Apple should once again consider this, given that they are selling some of the least upgradeable and least repairable machines on the market, yet also some of the most expensive (at least for the specs).
+This would explain the high upgradeability; Apple should once again consider this, given that they are selling some of the least upgradeable and least repairable machines on the market, yet also among the most expensive, especially when comparing specs.

 That is not to say, of course, that vintage machines like these are equivalent in function to modern machines; they are not.
 In the case of the IIci, having been introduced in 1989, it was produced before many people used the internet.
 Even when significantly upgraded, it is really impractical for internet use, although it is technically possible to view some webpages using the machine.
 However, certain things like word processing can be done much the same as on modern computers, and it's often easier to run older Mac software on real hardware than to mess with virtual machines, plus you get to appreciate the beauty of the CRT monitor and the whirring of the SCSI hard drive.
 Not to mention that it has a floppy drive capable of reading Mac-formatted 400k and 800k double-density disks, which is something most modern USB floppy drives cannot do.